GodBleak/ServerZ/readme.md

 ## Environment Variables
 See [Environment Variables](doc/environment_variables.md).

+## Changing the Default Ports
+By default, the server uses the following ports:
+- 2302/udp (Game Port)
+- 2305/udp (Steam Query Port)

+To change these ports, it's not enough to modify the port mapping in your docker configuration.
+You'll also need to set the `PORT` and `STEAM_QUERY_PORT` environment variables to the new port numbers.

 ## Installing Mods
 To install mods, set the `MOD_LIST` environment variable to a comma separated list of workshop item IDs.
 For example, to install CF and VPPAdminTools, you'd use the following docker run command:
 ```bash